Chapter 8. Irritable Bowel Syndrome

 - There is no effective medical treatment of IBS.
 Ironically, leaving IBS untreated may be in some instances safer than undergoing aggressive medical therapy with fiber, antibiotics, and other prescription drugs.

-- Conventional treatment of IBS-related constipation with dietary fiber and medication is a principle reason for transforming IBS into Inflammatory Bowel Disease, Crohn’s disease, and ulcerative colitis.
+- Conventional treatment of IBS-related constipation with dietary fiber and medication is a principal reason for transforming IBS into Inflammatory Bowel Disease, Crohn’s disease, and ulcerative colitis.

 - Though the term IBS implies that this is just a bowel-related condition, in fact it commences in the stomach and small intestine, and the treatment must begin there.